 Privacy basics for voice notes

 Voice notes can include identity cues, names, locations, and confidential details.
-A serious tool should:
+The minimum a serious tool should provide:

 Can I transcribe WhatsApp voice notes to text for free?